I thought the fall would never

 that the pieces rent from myself

-formed no trail back to the start so
+formed no trail back to the

 I kissed your hands, promised